nikp123/cava-monstercat/README.md

 ![screenshotb](http://i.imgur.com/Tt1aktR.png)

-NOTE: Those little cut-outs don't appear on the actual visualizer.
+NOTE: Those little cut-outs don't appear on the actual visualizer and are a result of a single buffered rendering mechanism.

 How do I make this work